I'm Honey!

 THE BEST NEW HOBBIES TO PICK UP AFTER 50

-You may not realize it, but being over 50 is the perfect time to find a new hobby.
+We go through different phases in life and being over 50 is the perfect time to find a new hobby.
+At this stage, many people are searching for the perfect hobby—one that is both enjoyable and rewarding, and fits their changing interests and lifestyle.
 As we near or pass the age of 50, we go through a period of great transformation.
 For many of us, we are empty nesters.
 It is the time that many of us begin thinking about retirement.
 Or we have retired.
 No matter what is going on in our lives, there is a good chance that after 50 we have more time on our hands.
 What better time to discover a new hobby to pick up and run with?

 More time is a wonderful thing but when you are first adjusting, it may not feel that way.
 If you’ve had the same routine for years.
 Or you’ve spent so many years focused on your career and/or raising children.
 It is difficult to convince yourself that it’s alright to focus on yourself.
 To build a new routine.
 Not only is it okay, but it is also encouraged.
 It is good for you.